Grandpa-G/SM_8REL/README.md

 |GND |--39|O - O|40--||

 ### Method 2: Using the SM Arduino Raspberry Pi Replacement Kit
 Sequent Microsystems [Arduino Uno, Nano, Teensy, Feather or ESP32 Raspberry Pi Replacement Kit](https://sequentmicrosystems.com/products/raspberry-pi-replacement-card) is an inexpensive adapter which can be used to control any of our HATs using Uno, Nano, Teensy, Feather or ESP32.
-Plug the Four Relays four HV Inputs HAT into the 40 pin connector of the adapter and write your Arduino software.
+Plug the Eight Relays HAT into the 40 pin connector of the adapter and write your Arduino software.

 ### Method 3: Using the [SM ESP32-Pi Raspberry Pi Alternative Card](https://sequentmicrosystems.com/collections/all-io-cards/products/esp32-pi-low-cost-replacement-for-raspberry-pi)
-ESP32-Pi is a Raspberry Pi alternate solution which can control directly the Four Relays four HV Inputs HAT.
+ESP32-Pi is a Raspberry Pi alternate solution which can control directly the Eight Relays HAT.
 In your sketchbook set the board type to DOIT ESP32 DEVKIT V1: Tool >> Board >> ESP32 Arduino >> DOIT ESP32 DEVKIT V1

 ## Function prototypes